keshvi1209/Github_activity/README.md

 # GitHub Activity Fetcher

+Sample solution for the github-user-activity challenge from https://roadmap.sh/projects/github-user-activity.

 This project consists of a **Node.js Express server** and a **CLI tool** that fetches recent GitHub activity for a given user.